chomosuke/flex_with_main_child/README.md

 ## Usage

-The 3 classes' usage are exactly identical to their counter part in flutter/widgets.dart, except they have a mainChild which will define their cross axis size.
+The 3 classes' usage are exactly identical to their counterparts in flutter/widgets.dart, except they have a mainChild which will define their cross axis size.

 ### Example